andrii-demchenko/taxi-service/README.md

 ```
 5. Add Tomcat to running configuration of your project and use ```/``` as your Tomcat application context.
-6. :warning:You may also need to reconfigure logging path to application.log file int ```log4j2.xml``` file in resources.
+6. :warning:You may also need to reconfigure logging path to application.log in ```resources/log4j2.xml``` file.
 Use absolute path instead of relative.
 7. Run project using previously configured Tomcat running configuration and register new driver when login page pops up.